rtCamp/Frappe-Manager/docs/faq.md

 ### How do I reset a bench to a clean state?

 `fm reset mybench` drops the bench database and reinstalls all apps from scratch.
-This is destructive - back up first.
+This is destructive; back up first.
 See [fm reset](commands/reset.md).

 ### How do I back up my bench?